jdlorimer/incremental-reading/README.md

 I have also removed the manual that is still available in Aleksej's fork, mainly because it is becoming less relevant, but also because it is a Google Groups conversation, which makes the licensing slightly murky.

 Frank Raiser released an Anki 1 add-on under a similar name, but it doesn't appear to share any code with the current project and the functionality is quite different.
 For more information, see [Anki Incremental Reading](http://frankraiser.de/drupal/AnkiIR).

-## Version History

-### v3.3.0

-#### Features

-- The following options have been added to give more control over how text is extracted:
-  - Open the full note editor for each extraction (slow), or simply a title entry box (fast)
-  - Extract selected text as HTML (retain color and formatting) or plain text (remove all formatting)
-  - Open the source note for editing on each extraction

-- It is also now possible to control several aspects of how zooming operates:
-  - **Zoom Step** (the amount that magnification changes when zooming in or out)
-  - **General Zoom** (the zoom level for the deck browser and overview screens)

-- All settings have been merged into a single JSON file for easier editing and debugging

-#### Bugfixes

-- Highlighting now causes fewer issues; saves only relevant part of page to note
-- Zoom factor and scroll position are now saved, and restored, more reliably
-- Fixed bug where switching between profiles resulted in duplicate menu items
-- List of available highlighting colors is now available from drop-down menu
-- Fixed formatting of IR menu items, so they now blend better with standard Anki items
-- IR menu items are now located under the "Read" menu, rather than spread throughout other menus